drefa06/bash_debug_test/README.md

 ## Basic with functions and input argument

-When your script length increase more than 100 lines or is enhanced with some functions and/or input argument management, it can be interresting to have a test scripts that is enhance according to modif under script.
+When your script size increase to more than 100 lines or is enhanced with some functions and/or input argument management, it can be interresting to have a test scripts to be executed regularly and enhanced to follow modif under script.

-For debug I suggest to continue using set -x / set +x around part to test and to redirect output to file for analysis.
+For debug I suggest to continue using set -x / set +x as previously around part to test and to redirect output to file for analysis.

-### add functions
+### About functions
-Create a function but be carrefull on:
+Creating functions permit to recall same parts or simply split the script in blocks but be carrefull on:
 - How you call the function
-- Be carefull with local/global parameter
+- local/global parameter

+In the following we will treat this cases and also introduce the input argument parsing.

-#### General case
+#### General function
+let's create a function that accept 1 input parameter, use local and global parameter (and modify them), print a value and return an other value.
 ```
 func_name()
 {